Vaida12345/Swift-LaTeX/README.md

 }
 ```
 ---
-As a javascript package was used to render LaTeX, the Outgoing network Connections needs to be enabled in Project Sanbox.
+As a javascript package was used to render LaTeX, the Outgoing network Connections needs to be enabled in Project Sandbox.

 ## Credits